mkmaurya25/object-detecion/README.md

-# object-detection
+# Model-deployment
-object-detection and tracking
+Model deployment on heroku